 Lessons can be done in person or Skype.
-Makes a fine Christmas gift!
-Private concerts also an ideal gift for the holidays.
-Any of these can be used throughout the year.
+Beginner through advanced.
+Makes a great gift any time of year!
+Private concerts also available.
+Be creative!
 Message for details, costs and schedule.
 Free lesson for referrals and other incentives! http://www.paulfinleymusic.com/blog/contact/

 The fantastic visual art of Doug Jaques anchored the Evening Of Epiphany.
 A montage of Doug’s work was projected to a live audience as Paul improvised a half hour concert to the images.
 The pairing was stunning.
 A perfect marriage of the visual artist punctuated by this live music performance.